 - Preheat oven to 350° F. Line two muffin tins with cupcake liners and set aside.

 - In a pot or large saucepan, simmer the beer and butter on medium until butter is completely melted.
 Add cocoa powder and chocolate chips and stir until your mixture is smooth.
 Take off heat and set aside to cool.

 - In a separate medium bowl, whisk together, sugar, flour, baking soda, baking powder, and salt.
 Set aside.

 - Scoop batter into prepared cupcake tin until cups are about 2/3 full.
-Bake for 15 minutes.
+Bake for 15 to 18 minutes.
 Remove from oven when a toothpick inserted in the center comes out clean.
 Allow to cool on racks.

-- In a large sauce pan, melt chocolate chips, cream, and butter on medium-low.
+- In a large saucepan, melt chocolate chips, cream, and butter on medium-low.
 Stir until smooth.
 Add your whiskey, stir, then remove from heat and set aside to let mixture cool/thicken.

 - While your ganache is cooling, scoop a hole into the center of each cooled cupcake with a cupcake corer or a large round frosting tip.
 Fill holes to the brim with thickened ganache.